R21Digital/galactic-archives/src/database/systems/index.md

 ---
 title: Systems
 layout: base.njk
-description: Complete guide to SWG game systems - combat, crafting, housing, PvP, and more
+description: Complete guide to SWG game systems - combat, PvP, crafting, space, and more
 category: Systems
 ---

 # Systems

-Complete guide to all SWG game systems including combat mechanics, crafting, housing, and more.
+Master the various game systems and mechanics that make SWG unique and engaging.

 <div class="construction-notice">
 This page is under construction.
 We're working to add detailed information for each system.